liamstolpe/discordbot/README.md

 <h1 align="center">Super Discord Bot</h1>

-<h5 align="center">By Liam Stolpe and Nicholas Chmielewski</h5>
+<h3 align="center">By Liam Stolpe and Nicholas Chmielewski</h3>

-We're going to build a cool ass discord bot that can do a bunch of stuff.
-It's gonna be great.
+<h5 align="center">We're going to build a cool ass discord bot that can do a bunch of stuff.
+It's gonna be great.</h5>